12 Software Monetization Strategies to Drive Revenue in 2021 & Beyond

 Additionally, Spotify emphasizes data, experimentation, and dialogue to run a root cause analysis.
 These attributes enable Spotify to monetize the platform and generate revenue.

-4. Use an open-source model
+4. Open-source model

 This developer-focused strategy allows developers to 'throw' their code out there for everyone to access, customize, and control.
-There's a lot of money in the open source ecosystem, with some big tech giants such as MongoDB making $13.6 billion.
+There's a lot of money in the open-source ecosystem, with some big tech giants such as MongoDB making $13.6 billion.

 Open source code is free and offers features that help end-users perform their daily tasks, customized to meet their business needs.
 However, monetization applies when an end-user needs additional technical support, premium features, hosting services, and SaaS.